The War In Syria Has Gotten More Unstable As Turkey Fights US Allies For Control

 Winning control of Afrin would also connect Syrian territories held by Turkey’s rebel allies in Aleppo to Idlib province, giving Ankara’s proxies dominion over a large section of the border.
 It would also deny the Kurds an enclave overseen by a PKK affiliate to the south of its border, which Ankara says it won’t tolerate.

 Syria’s Kurds on the other hand hope to unite Afrin with the rest of their self-ruled region, which they call Rojava, across the country’s northeast.
 Syria’s Kurds were long oppressed under the dictatorship of Assad and his father, Hafez, who stripped them of their citizenship and deprived them of their language and cultural rights.
-They fought valiantly against ISIS, losing hundreds of fighters, eventually drawing the support of the US in the quest to dislodge the jihadi group from northern and and northwest Syria, including from its capital, Raqqa.
+They fought valiantly against ISIS, losing hundreds of fighters, eventually drawing the support of the US in the quest to dislodge the jihadi group from northern and northwest Syria, including from its capital, Raqqa.
 They now insist they will fight until the end to defend Afrin and reap the rewards for their tremendous sacrifices.

 “Turkey is the fourth most powerful army in the world and the second [largest] army in NATO,” Sihanouk Dibu, an adviser to the Rojava government, told BuzzFeed News.
 “It uses all kinds of weapons, in addition to [thousands of rebels fighters] alongside the Turkish army.
 They have not succeeded yet, and this in itself is a failure for them and a victory for us.”

 The big winner of Turkey’s endeavors could be Russia.
-Erdogan met Russian president Vladimir Putin five times last year, and certainly obtained a green light from the Kremlin before ordering tanks into Afrin.
+Erdogan met Russian President Vladimir Putin five times last year, and certainly obtained a green light from the Kremlin before ordering tanks into Afrin.
 That bolsters Moscow’s status as arbiter of Syria’s future.
-The operation also forces Syria’s Kurds to decide whether to fight Turkey on their own or seek some kind of accomodation with Assad, which is ultimately Moscow’s aim.
+The operation also forces Syria’s Kurds to decide whether to fight Turkey on their own or seek some kind of accommodation with Assad, which is ultimately Moscow’s aim.

 The newest layer of the Syria conflict also puts further strains on the lives of civilians, many trapped between warring forces and closed borders.
 Turkey insists it is taking care to limit disruption of civilian lives, noting that it hosts more Syrian refugees than any other country in the world.
 But the Kurdistan Red Crescent issued a statement on Wednesday saying at least 64 civilians had been killed in the fighting since the conflict began.
 At least 20 were children.
 Many families have taken shelter in basements of residential building for fear of being struck by rockets or airstrikes.
 Turkish armed forces said Wednesday at least 712 militants had been “neutralized.”